sadhviojha-11/cafe-landing-page/README.md

 # cafe-landing-page
-A web page which will provide you information about cafe
+A web page which will provide you information about cafe !

+## TECH
+HTML
+CSS
+TailWind CSS